shwetapoojaryr/shwetapoojaryr/README.md

  Portfolio: <!-- (add link)-->

-Here are some of the projects where I have applied analytics to real-world problems :
+### Here are some of the projects where I have applied analytics to real-world problems:

 https://github.com/shwetapoojaryr/Customer-Shopping-Behaviour-Analysis-Python-SQL-PowerBI